10 Must-Do Side Trips to Maximize Your First (Or Next) Tokyo Adventure

 Getting to Hakone

-Figuring out how to get from Tokyo to Hakone can make your head spin with all the different options available.
-Let me offer up the least complicated: the Odakyu Electric Railway.
+Figuring out how to get from Tokyo to Hakone makes our heads spin with all the different options available.
+The least complicated we’ve found is the Odakyu Electric Railway.

-From Shinjuku Station you can find direct trains to Hakone.
-The trains terminate at Hakone-Yumoto and cost ¥2020.
-The journey is between just under 1 hour and 30 minutes to 1 hour and 40 minutes.
-You can combine the return fare from Shinjuku and unlimited local transportation in Hakone with the Hakone Free Pass (¥5,140 for a 2-day pass).
+From Shinjuku Station, we’ve found direct trains to Hakone.
+The trains terminate at Hakone-Yumoto and cost ¥2,470 (Limited Express Romancecar).
+The journey is between just under 1 hour and 30 minutes to about 1 hour and 40 minutes.

 Nikko

-Wandering around Nikko slips us into a mystical world that we’d all believe had disappeared long ago.
-Nikko’s temples and shrines, planted upon the misty woodlands, offers perhaps the most rewarding escape within reach of Tokyo.
+Wandering around Nikko slips travelers into a mystical world that we’d all believe had disappeared long ago.
+Nikko’s temples and shrines, planted upon the misty woodlands, offered the most rewarding escape within reach of Tokyo that I could have imagined.

 Joint Temple, Nikko, Japan

-Unfortunately, the secrets that belie Nikko’s beauty and grandeur are hardly secret anymore.
-During summer and on weekends, Nikko’s not the quiet woodland getaway its moss-blanketed ancient structures would imply.
+Unfortunately, shortly after arriving, I discovered that the secrets that belie Nikko’s beauty and grandeur are hardly secret anymore.
+During summer and on weekends, Nikko isn’t the quiet woodland getaway its moss-blanketed ancient structures imply.

-To enjoy a day trip to Nikko at its finest, aim to visit outside of high season or early in the morning on weekdays.
-(Or even better, stay in Nikko to take it all in at a more relaxed pace.)
+To enjoy a day trip to Nikko at its finest, I’d recommend aiming to visit outside of high season or early in the morning on weekdays.
+(Or even better, I’d suggest staying in Nikko to take it all in at a more relaxed pace.)

-Nikko’s famous red bridge, Shinkyō Bridge, is the original gateway to Nikko’s historical area.
-An age-old rule prevented anyone except the shogun to cross the bridge.
+The town’s famous red bridge, Shinkyō Bridge, is the original gateway to Nikko’s historical area.
+An age-old rule prevented anyone except the shogun from crossing the bridge.
 Up until the turn of the century, they seemed to stick to the no-pedestrian rule.

 Shinkyō October 2008